EvictionLab/eviction-lab-website/content/updates/research/disrupting-the-eviction-system/index.md

 in_index: true
 title: "Disrupting the Eviction System: Tenant Right to Counsel"
 date: 2025-04-08T15:28:51.756Z
 postauthorname: Emily A. Benfer, Peter Hepburn, Valerie Nazarro, Leah Robinson, Jamila Michener, and Danya E. Keene
+researchauthorname: Peter Hepburn
+postauthortitle: The Eviction Lab
+authorpic: /images/bios/elab_thumb_sm.jpg
 description: As a growing number of jurisdictions consider adopting RTC—and as researchers seek to analyze the effects of such programs—it is critical to understand their challenges and the keys to their success.
 Here we highlight five key findings.
 listSummary: As a growing number of jurisdictions consider adopting RTC—and as researchers seek to analyze the effects of such programs—it is critical to understand their challenges and the keys to their success.
 Here we highlight five key findings.
-socialDescription: As a growing number of jurisdictions consider adopting RTC—and as researchers seek to analyze the effects of such programs—it is critical to understand their challenges and the keys to their success.
-Here we highlight five key findings.
-postauthortitle: The Eviction Lab
-authorpic: /images/bios/elab_thumb_sm.jpg
-fbImage: todo.jpg
-twImage: todo.jpg
 scripts:
   - charts
   - maps
   - arrow-chart2
+socialDescription: As a growing number of jurisdictions consider adopting RTC—and as researchers seek to analyze the effects of such programs—it is critical to understand their challenges and the keys to their success.
+Here we highlight five key findings.
+twImage: todo.jpg
+fbImage: todo.jpg
 ---
 <style>
   .svg-map__legend {